-The peptide bond shows partial double bond character.
+The peptide bond shows a partial double bond character.

-The peptide bond is rigid and planar with partial double bond in character.
+The peptide bond is rigid and planar, with a partial double bond in character.
 It generally exists in trans-configuration.
 Both –C=O and –NH groups of peptide bonds are planar and are involved in hydrogen bond formation.

 Conventionally, the peptide chains are written with the free amino end (N-terminal residue) at the left, and the free carboxyl end (C-terminal residue) at the right.
-The amino acid sequence is read from N-terminal end to C-terminal end.
-Incidentally, the protein biosynthesis also starts from the N-terminal amino acid.
+The amino acid sequence is read from the N-terminal end to the C-terminal end.
+Incidentally, protein biosynthesis also starts from the N-terminal amino acid.

 To represent the peptide structure, we must write in “Rattle Snake moving representation” from left to right across the page.
-The C-terminal residues forms its fangs and the N-terminal residues its rattle.
+The C-terminal residues from its fangs and the N-terminal residues from its rattle.

 For naming peptides, the amino acid suffixes –ine (glycine), -an (tryptophan), -ate (glutamate) are changed to –yl with the exception of C-terminal amino acid.
-Thus a tripeptide composed of an N-terminal glutamate, a cysteine and a C-terminal glycine is called glutamyl-cysteinyl-glycine.
+Thus, a tripeptide composed of N-terminal glutamate, a cysteine, and a C-terminal glycine is called glutamyl-cysteinyl-glycine.